 With Elaine Koerner

 You can’t fight Mother Nature, or so they say.
 In 2013, Céret’s popular annual Fȇte de la Cerise, originally programmed for May 18 and 19, was moved back to the first weekend in June.
-No ripe cherries, no festival, at least not quite yet.
-But never fear, as promised, a whole host of bands from around the region still filled the streets with music and merriment.
-Yes, the Céret des Bandas stop for noone!
+No ripe cherries, no festival…though to make up for it there were, a usual, a whole host of bands from around the region, filling the streets with music and merriment.
+Yes, the Céret des Bandas stop for no-one!

 Then there was the matter of a very dry spell followed by too much rain.
 And not enough sun didn’t help matters, either.
 Given all these variables, what is surprising is that the year’s change in dates for the festival was only the second time it has occurred in its 20-year history.
 (The other year?
 It was 2005.)